dyne/Zenroom/docs/pages/zencode-cookbook-given.md

 ```

 This statement is typically used when:
-- Executing cryptographic operations that will need a key or a keyring: the keys are passed to Zenroom (via *-a* and *-k* parameters) as JSON or CBOR files, using a format that includes the owner of the keys.
+- Executing cryptographic operations that will need a key or a keyring: the keys are passed to Zenroom (via *-a* and *-k* parameters) as JSON files, using a format that includes the owner of the keys.
 In the next example we'll indeed a *keyring*.
 - In scripts where the identity is a condition for the execution of the script.

 Note: this statement has a number of alias, so you these you can use the same statement with the syntax: